solidity-docs/ja-japanese/docs/internals/optimizer.rst

         sstore(c, 3)
     }

 For memory store operations, things are generally simpler, at least in the outermost yul block as all such statements will be removed if they are never read from in any code path.
 At function analysis level, however, the approach is similar to ``sstore``, as we do not know whether the memory location will be read once we leave the function's scope, so the statement will be removed only if all code paths lead to a memory overwrite.

 Best run in SSA form.

-Prerequisites: Disambiguator, ForLoopInitRewriter.
+前提条件: Disambiguator, ForLoopInitRewriter.

 .. _equivalent-function-combiner: